-Review and consider changes to the performance-based funding model; specifically Metric 10 and Allocation Methodology.
+Review and consider changes to the performance-based funding model.

 The Board adopted a performance-based funding model in January 2014 based on 10 metrics.

 The Committee held a workshop on October 16 to review and provide guidance on potential changes to the model.